Denmark at the Olympics: List of medalists

-Medals by individual
+Athletes with most medals

-According to official data of the International Olympic Committee, this is a list of people who have won one or more Olympic gold medals and three or more Olympic medals for Denmark.
+According to official data of the International Olympic Committee, this is a list of Danish athletes who have won two or more Olympic gold medals or three or more Olympic medals with at least one gold medal and one silver medal.
 Medals won in the 1906 Intercalated Games are not included.
 It includes top-three placings in 1896 and 1900, before medals were awarded for top-three placings.